eiz/SynchronousAudioRouter/README.md

   mitigate clock drift/buffer underrun problems.
 * Allows dynamic creation of an unlimited number of Windows audio devices with custom names/metadata.
-* (TODO) Allows per-app override of Windows default audio device for apps which don't include a way to select an audio device.
+* Allows per-app override of Windows default audio device for apps which don't include a way to select an audio device.
 * Designed for use with DAW software.
 Instead of treating all virtual audio streams independently, they're mapped to a single multichannel ASIO interface